MohamadYusuf/WebRx-Site/docs/observable-properties.md

 ```

 The [textInput-Binding](/docs/textinput-binding.html#start) links a text box or textarea with a viewmodel property,
-providing two-way updates between the viewmodel property and the element’s value.
+providing two-way updates between the viewmodel property and the element's value.

 Without the *@* operator in the template above, the textInput binding would receive the current value of
 the *personName* property which would be *'Bob'*.
 Since *'Bob'* is not an observable property, the binding